When higher-order interactions enhance synchronization: the case of the Kuramoto model: Description of the numerical methods

-The experimental conditions were generated by varying coupling strengths $K_1, K_2$ in \eqref{eq:higher_order_kuramoto} and the allocation preference $b_1$.
-Our goal was to determine the optimal hyperedge allocation for a given physical regime, as characterized by the coupling strengths.
-To this end, we varied their value while keeping their sum fixed: we selected $K_1 \in [0, K^{\R{sum}}]$, with $K^{\R{sum}}= 0.3$, using $51$ linearly spaced points, and consequently set $K_2 = K^{\R{sum}} - K_1$.
-The allocation parameter $b_1$ was varied over $[0, 1]$, also using $51$ linearly spaced points, resulting in $51 \times 51 = 2601$ experimental conditions.
-For each value of $b_1$, we generated $N_\C{H} = 500$ random hypergraphs and sampled random initial conditions $\vartheta_0$ uniformly from $[0, \vartheta_0^\R{max}]^{N_0}$, as well as natural frequencies uniformly from $[0, 0.3]^{N_0}$, with $\vartheta_0^\R{max}$ selected as either $\pi/2$ or $2\pi$.
+The experimental conditions were generated by varying coupling strengths $K_1, K_2$ in \eqref{eq:ho_kura_leon}, keeping their sum fixed, and the link allocation fraction $b_1$.
+Namely, we selected $K_1 \in [0, K^{\R{sum}}]$, with $K^{\R{sum}}= 0.3$, using $51$ linearly spaced points, and consequently set $K_2 = K^{\R{sum}} - K_1$.
+The allocation parameter $b_1$ was varied over $[0, 1]$, also using $51$ linearly spaced points, resulting in $51 \times 51 = 2\,601$ experimental conditions.
+For each value of $b_1$, we generated $N_\C{H} = 500$ random hypergraphs and sampled random initial conditions $\theta_0$ uniformly from $[0, \theta_0^\R{max}]^{N_0}$, as well as natural frequencies uniformly from $[0, 0.3]^{N_0}$, with $\theta_0^\R{max}$ selected as either $\pi/2$ or $2\pi$.
 When generating the hypergraphs, the $N_1$ and $N_2$ hyperedges are selected randomly from all possible ones, each with equal probability.
 If the resulting hypergraph is not $\C{H}$-connected, it is discarded and a new one is generated in its place, repeating this process until an $\C{H}$-connected hypergraph is obtained.

-At this point, a grid of $2601$ experimental conditions are obtained, each with $500$ realizations of hypergraph structure, initial conditions, and natural frequencies.
-For each realization, we simulate the Kuramoto model \eqref{eq:higher_order_kuramoto_efficient} and record the average order parameter $R$ in the second half of each simulation.
-The value of $R$ obtained over all $500$ realizations is averaged to obtain a single value for each experimental condition, thus creating one of the panels in Figure \ref{fig:alloc_study_standard_coupl_omega03_R}.
-The different panels were created by changing the value of the cost associated with $2$-hyperedges, $c_2$, and the range of the initial phase conditions, $\vartheta_0^\R{max}$, to produce more or less homogeneous initial states.
-In total $2601 \times 500 \times 6 = 7.803.000$ were run to realize Figure \ref{fig:alloc_study_standard_coupl_omega03_R}.